How a Dutch blueberry pilot proves that agri-PV can protect crops, save water and generate clean energy

 • Stable or increased yields in climate-sensitive berries.

-A meta-analysis from Wageningen (2024) supports these findings, showing that blueberries can benefit from up to 50% shading, especially under high radiation conditions, thereby improving yield stability and berry quality.
+A meta-analysis from Wageningen (2024) supports these findings.
+It shows that blueberries can benefit from up to 50% shading.
+This is especially true in high radiation conditions.
+This shading helps improve yield stability and berry quality.
+However, results vary substantially depending on local climate, panel design and crop management.

 In short: the solar glass protected what nature threatened, without compromising production.